 Beetles, larvae and other insect species can shed skins and eggs all over your home, especially in dark places indoors that are warm and full of dust that can accommodate them for long periods of time, which can result in areas getting infested.

 How to Detect Carpet Beetles and Carpet Beetle Larvae

 Knowing where to look is the first step in knowing how to detect carpet beetles.
 The life cycle of a carpet beetle from a baby to an adult is fairly quick, which is why an infestation can occur in no time at all if areas are left untreated.
 Carpet beetles and larvae can often be found on clothes that are made up of natural fibres such as wool and they’re more than happy to eat clothes, which causes holes in the fabric and material, resulting in infested clothes.
 Beetles feed on fabric, clothing and dead skins around the home, especially when they’re in the larvae stages.

 The adult carpet beetle is attracted to light, so they’re often found near window sills and light fixtures.
 If you see adult carpet beetles in your house, you can bet there’s a nest somewhere and larvae at different stages of growth.

 They’re attracted to natural fibres such as carpet but can also munch on :

 - Paint brushes

-Carpet beetles also like synthetics but only if he fibres contain animal or human perspiration, blood, or oil.
+Carpet beetles also like synthetic clothing but only if the fibres contain animal or human perspiration, blood, or oil.
 They eat the pollen and nectar from plants and can be brought inside the house in a bunch of cut flowers.
 So check any flowers for beetles before you bring them inside.
 They can also fly through the tiny holes around the edges of windows and can hatch larvae eggs in your home.